 Yes!
 Let them come to room temperature, then double wrap them with cling film individually, before placing them in a bag.
 This way it's easier to defrost one at a time.

 For defrosting, leave the cookie at the counter, still wrapped, until it comes to room temperature.
+You can also use a microwave if you have one!

 They will keep good for 5 days, stored in an airtight container at room temperature.
 The longer it sits, the drier it will get.